guiltyicon/guiltyicon.github.io/privacy/index.md

 ## 5. Your Data

-You may request access to or deletion of data associated with your Discord account by contacting us.
-We may require reasonable verification before processing a request.
+You may access or delete data associated with your Discord account directly through the Iconoclast bot via /data delete commands.

 Some information may be retained where necessary for security, abuse prevention, legal obligations, or other legitimate purposes.